-To help you in this mission, you’ll need a legal adviser you can rely on.
-One with extensive experience in commercial law, business litigation, and alternative dispute resolution.
+To help you in this mission, you’ll need a legal representative you can rely on.
+One with extensive experience in business litigation, corporate litigation, and alternative dispute resolution.
 That way, whenever questions like these arise, you’ll know exactly who to call for answers:

 - Do I have a lawsuit?

 - What’s the best way to resolve this business dispute?